 Nevada courts grant government employees substantial leeway to make decisions about how to react to the varied situations they are presented with throughout the day.
 Even if any harm they caused was avoidable, the legal doctrine of qualified immunity should still protect them from liability as long as they were acting reasonably.

 Note that qualified immunity does not serve as a defense in personal injury cases if the government employee acted in “bad faith.”
-In other words, personal injury victims may sue law government employees personally if they deliberately act in an unlawful or unreasonable way.
+In other words, you may sue government employees personally if they deliberately act in an unlawful or unreasonable way.

 Example: A liberal UNLV political science professor fails a conservative student in his class solely because of his politics.
 If the student can show that he did not otherwise deserve to fail and that the professor acted unreasonably, then the professor cannot claim qualified immunity if the student decides to sue him.